KarlMathuthu/Taskify/README.md

  - Dark theme.

  ## Contributing
-  - Please feal free to contribute on this project.
+  - Please feel free to contribute on this project.

 ## Notice